Eric Lefkofsky

 Eric Paul Lefkofsky (born September 2, 1969) is an American billionaire businessman.
 He is the founder and CEO of Tempus AI, and the co-founder of Groupon, Echo Global Logistics (ECHO), InnerWorkings (INWK), and Mediaocean.
 As of June 2024, he is also a co-managing partner of Chicago-based venture capital firm Lightbank.
-As of October 2024, his net worth was estimated at US$4.4 billion.
+As of September 2025, his net worth was estimated at US$6 billion.

 Biography

-Lefkofsky was born in West Bloomfield, Michigan, and grew up in Southfield.
+Eric Paul Lefkofsky was born on September 2, 1969 in West Bloomfield, Michigan, and grew up in Southfield with a Jewish family background.
 His father, Bill, was a structural engineer, and his mother, Sandy, was a school teacher.
 After graduating from Southfield-Lathrup High School in 1987, he attended the University of Michigan and graduated with honors in 1991.
 He enrolled at the University of Michigan Law School and received his Juris Doctor in 1993.